 To encourage economic growth and expanded employment, we are increasing the exemption threshold under HAPSET, or the Health and Post-Secondary Education Tax from \$1.3 million to \$2 million.

-This will result in savings for 1,250 businesses.
+S. COADY: This will result in savings for 1,250 businesses.

-We continue to look for other ways to reduce costs and burdens to businesses.
+S. COADY: We will continue to look for other ways to reduce costs and burdens to businesses.